Orthopraxy: Christianity

-Although traditionally Christianity is seen as primarily orthodoxical (as in the Nicene Creed's "I believe in ..."), some Christian denominations and leaders today, from Roman Catholic to Evangelical Christians, have started to describe their religions as both orthodoxical and orthopraxic.
+Although traditionally Christianity is seen as primarily orthodoxical (as in the Nicene Creed's "I believe in ..."), some Christian denominations and leaders today, from Catholic to Evangelical Christians, have started to describe their religions as both orthodoxical and orthopraxic.
 The premise is correct belief compels correct action, and incorrect action is caused by incorrect beliefs.

 Taking this combination of "correct belief" and "correct action" a step further, prosperity theology, found in charismatic and Pentecostal traditions, teaches correct religious belief and behavior receives material reward and physical healing, in addition to being a necessary component for accepting God's grace.
 Prosperity theology is a concept known as reciprocity when discussing traditional or ethnic religions such as that in Ancient Greece, but is limited to correct behavior over any one theological idea.

 The applicability of biblical law in Christianity is disputed.
 Most Christians believe that some or all of the Ten Commandments are still binding or have been reinstituted in the law of Christ.
 A minority of Christians are Torah-observant and at the other extreme are antinomian and Christian anarchistic views.